IFLP Boot Camp & Internship Program FAQs

 + WHAT ARE THE REQUIREMENTS TO APPLY TO THE IFLP PROGRAM?

-Law students who are attending participating law schools who wish to apply for the the IFLP program must complete the online application form and upload the following documents: resume, cover letter, and writing assessment (instructions included in application).
+Law students who attend member law schools and wish to apply to the the IFLP Boot Camp & Internship Program must complete the online application form and upload the following documents: resume, cover letter to IFLP, and writing assessment (instructions included in application).

 + WHAT SHOULD MY COVER LETTER ADDRESS?

 Your cover letter should be directed to the Institute for the Future of Law Practice.
-We are a virtual company, so no address is necessary.
-We recommend that your cover letter address why you are interested in applying for the IFLP boot camp and internship program.
+We recommend that your cover letter include why you are interested in participating in the IFLP Boot Camp and Internship Program.
 Consider highlighting your experiences or skills that are central to IFLP's program: entrepreneurship, strong analytical and problem solving skills, working on teams, and communicating clearly with others.
+You may also want to mention specialized skills you have related to disciplines that are taught in the IFLP boot camp, including business and financial operations, product/project management, process improvement, technology usage and/or coding, data analysis, and design thinking.

 Boot Camp FAQs

-+ WHAT ARE THE DATES FOR THE NEXT BOOT CAMPS?
++ WHAT ARE THE DATES AND LOCATIONS FOR THE NEXT BOOT CAMPS?

 + HOW MUCH DOES THE BOOT CAMP COST?